littledivy/covid19-pune/README.md

 # Corona Virus Situation in Pune City, India.

-This repo is just a way of keeping track of the novel COVID19 cases in the City of Pune, Maharashtra, India.
+This repo **was** just a way of keeping track of the novel COVID19 cases in the City of Pune, Maharashtra, India.

+## NO LONGER MAINTAINED!
+Maintaining this repo without much of contributions was really hard!
+Getting true information and reliable content was also a challenge.
+Therefore, I've decided to archive this repository.
+There are other better and well maintained sources where you can get updates on the situation.
+Stay safe.
+Stay home. ⊂(◉‿◉)つ

 ## Sources